ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

 Wielders don't have levels or experience.
 However Weapons can increase their level, allowing them store more memories and grant more stat bonuses.
 They increase their level by accomplishing the goals of past wielders.
 You have a few ways to tweak this:

- - **Story goals.** This is what the generator uses by default, smaller specific goals that come from the Wielder.
+ - **Random goals.** This is what the generator uses by default; goals that come from the Wielder and range from the small (earn 100 gold) to the legendary (become immortal).
 Level two requires completing two goals.
-Level three requires completing three goals, etc. _Recover enough gold to buy medicine for a dying parent, prove yourself to the gang, discover something never before seen by human eyes._
+Level three requires completing three goals, etc. The GM should feel free to tweak or alter the provided goals.
- - **Simple goals.** Give all Wielders the simple goal of completing the adventure. _Defeat the wizard, recover the black pearl, rob the dragon, or whatever adventure you're running at the time.
+ - **Simple goals.** Give all Wielders the simple goal of completing the adventure.
+Weapons level up when they complete it. _Defeat the wizard, recover the black pearl, rob the dragon, or whatever adventure you're running at the time.
 When they complete an adventure, they level up._
  - **No goals.** Use the gold-as-XP systems in other games, or just hand out levels whenever you think it seems right.

 ## Health and Hirelings